 Rooting, bootloader unlocking, jailbreaking; it has many different descriptions but they all mean the same thing when it comes to smartphones.
-It's how you open the phone's software bootloader so that you can load unofficial software.
+It's how you open the phone's software so you have more control over the system features and functions.

 Android users have it easier than most (which may not be a great thing all the time) because changing the Linux permission model that Android uses is as easy as placing one very small file in the system folder.
 But for many phones, it's still not very easy, and that's by design.

 To get them out of the way, there are a handful of phones from companies like Google, HTC, Motorola and other lesser-known brands that let you unlock the bootloader without resorting to any chicanery.
 Going through the Android settings, you make the switch, agree that you know the risks, and from that point forward your phone will try to load whatever software is in the right place on the bootable partition.
 There are some side-effects, like Android Pay not working, but the phone is yours to install whatever you want and placing that particular file is now an option.
 Not always an easy option, but an option.

 Other phones don't work this way, choosing instead only to load a signed and trusted version of the operating system from the factory it's supposed to come from.
 Part of the reason is user (that'd be you and me) privacy and security.
 It's impossible to hide personal data from a user with root privileges, whether that user is a real person or another piece of software that wants all your stuff.
 While it'd be great if the companies making our phones only thought about our privacy, but other reasons phones are locked up have nothing to do with you or me and are just as important (if not more) to those very companies.

 Take a trip in the Android Wayback machine and visit 2010 with me.
 The T-Mobile G1 was the coolest new phone, ran Android, and almost took an entire cellular network down.